 Gamma Knife has fewer moving parts to make sure the high dose of radiation is delivered accurately.
 A head frame is used to minimize movement, and the table you’re positioned on adjusts to target the treatment area.
 Depending on your condition, treatment can last from 15 minutes to a couple of hours.

-Watch this story from HEC Science & Technology on this powerful alternative to traditional cancer treatment.
+Watch this video from Mercy on this powerful alternative to traditional cancer treatment.